fdipietro01/Root-py/README.md

     - npm start
     (abrirá automáticamente el proyecto en el puerto    [http://localhost:3000](http://localhost:3000))

-### `Algunos Comentarios`
+### `A brief comment`
-- El proyecto no contó con la participación de UI/UX, de manera que todos los estilos y animaciones implementadas fueron una elección propia y desarrolladas con Css nativo, sin el uso preprocesadores de estilos. Únicamente se implementó la libreía de [FontAwsomep para React] (https://fontawesome.com/v5.15/how-to-use/on-the-web/using-with/react).
+- The project did not have the participation of UI / UX, so that all the styles and animations implemented were an own desition.
+They were developed with native Css.
+Only the [FontAwsomep for React] library was implemented (https://fontawesome.com/v5.15/how-to-use/on-the-web/using-with/react).
-- La Apy Key para acceder a la base de datos de Firestore debe solicitarse por canal privado a fdipietro01@gmail.com
+- The Apy Key to access the Firestore database must be requested through a private channel at fdipietro01@gmail.com

-### `Un brebe recorrido`
+### `Take a look`

 ![](RootPreview.gif)